Top-seeded NC State women beat Kansas State, reach Sweet 16

 RALEIGH, N.C.
+(AP)Wes Moore admitted being a bit nervous for how North Carolina State might manage the emotions of playing for the final time on its home court.

+Instead, the top-seeded Wolfpack used the moment to offer one last impressive show to the fans on the way to the NCAA Tournament’s Sweet 16.

-(AP) — Kayla Jones scored 18 points to help top-seeded North Carolina State beat Kansas State 89-57 in Monday’s second round of the NCAA Tournament, earning a fourth straight trip to the Sweet 16.
+Kayla Jones scored 18 points to help top-seeded N.C.
+State beat Kansas State 89-57 in Monday’s second round, earning a fourth straight trip to the tournament’s second weekend.

-Raina Perez and Diamond Johnson each added 15 points for the Wolfpack (31-3), who won their 12th straight game behind a dominating second-quarter performance.
+Raina Perez and Diamond Johnson each added 15 points for the Wolfpack (31-3), who used a dominating second-quarter performance to earn a 12th straight win.
 N.C.
-State shot 55% and made 9 of 19 3-pointers, romping to a lopsided win in front of a loud Reynolds Coliseum crowd for the final time this season.
+State shot 55% and made 9 of 19 3-pointers, romping to a 35-point lead at one point in an emotional finale at Reynolds Coliseum.

+”I think they just go out and play,” Moore said. ”They love playing the game and they play so well together and they just get lost in the moment, and don’t think too much.”

 By the end, all 13 players who entered the game for N.C.
 State had scored.
-And that sent N.C.
-State to next week’s regional semifinal against the Notre Dame-Oklahoma winner.
+And they spent the minutes following the final horn standing at midcourt to take in the cheers and acknowledge the crowd before heading out to face Notre Dame.

 The matchup of Associated Press second-team All-Americans Elissa Cunane of the Wolfpack and Ayoka Lee of the Wildcats never truly materialized due to foul issues.
 But the Bridgeport Region’s headliner instead showed off its deep roster by getting production off the bench and continuing to roll anyway.